 Husna Akbar

-She has always been fascinated by the way humans think and behave, says Husna Akbar who is currently studying a Bachelor of Arts in Criminology and Criminal Justice & Psychology.
+She has always been fascinated by the way humans think and behave, says Husna Akbar who studied a Bachelor of Arts in Criminology and Criminal Justice & Psychology.

 “As a child, I was always engrossed in psychological thrillers and psychological fiction.
 Growing up, I was always seen as the ‘counsellor’ friend, as from a young age I was able to understand alternative perspectives and enjoyed resolving conflict.
 From gaining more worldly knowledge in high school, I became fascinated by international justice systems and challenges pertaining to injustice and discrimination.

 “I’m especially passionate about understanding human behavior and mental processes, as well as crime and criminal behaviour from a social perspective.
-Studying both psychology and criminology enables me to explore these passions.
-Once I graduate, I’d like to give back to the New Zealand community by working closely with individuals with psychological disorders, predominantly, with low socio-economic families, or by working with criminals.”
+Studying both psychology and criminology enabled me to explore these passions.
+In the future, I’d like to give back to the New Zealand community by working closely with individuals with psychological disorders, with low socio-economic families or by working with criminals.”

 Making the most of uni life

 “I chose AUT because of the diverse and supportive community.
 Before applying for university, I spoke to several university students and found there to be the most enthusiasm for AUT.
-That encouraged me to apply for AUT.”
+That encouraged me to apply for AUT.
+I enjoyed the learning experience just as much as the social experience.
+The psychology lecturers are undeniably enthusiastic about what they teach and make an immense effort to get you to be as excited.
+Everyone – the students, lecturers, tutors and admin staff – was so welcoming and kind, and the AUT environment is one where you can thrive and be yourself.”

 “I had the opportunity to work with AUT as a peer mentor, which enabled me to become more confident in my own knowledge.
 I learned so much from working in this space and often learned from my fellow students too.
 This taught me that everyone has something valuable to teach, and you can never have too much knowledge.